What is tea?

 All tea (green, oolong, black, white) comes from one plant, Camellia sinensis.
 The many sub-varieties and different processing methods result in a multitude of flavors.

 What is the difference between green and black tea?

 Although tea comes from the same plant, the big difference comes in processing.
 After tea is picked, the leaves turn dark through oxidation.
 Tea that is not oxidized but is dried right away is green tea, tea that is 100 percent oxidized is black tea, & oolong tea is in between at about 30%.

 What is white tea?

-Similar to green tea in that it is mostly un-oxidized, white tea has many buds that are white.
-These buds have lots of anti-oxidants.
+Similar to green tea in that it is mostly un-oxidized, white tea has many buds that have a white furry appearance.
+These buds are loaded with anti-oxidants.

 What is oolong tea?

 Oolong is in between green and black tea.
 Oolong teas can range between “green” oolongs like Jade Oolong and “dark” oolongs like Ti Kwan Yin.

 Black tea has about ½ the caffeine of coffee and green tea has half of black tea.
 Oolong is in between.